-In simple terms snoring is the relaxation of our soft palate (roof of the mouth,) throat and tongue muscles.
+Snoring is caused by the muscles in our soft palate (roof of the mouth,) throat and tongue becoming over relaxed.

-Now obviously when we sleep our muscles will relax.
-That’s the point!
-However for some people they become super relaxed.
-When the muscles relax they partially block the airways.
+Obviously when we sleep our muscles will relax.
+We need this relaxation to enable sleep!
+However for some people these muscles become super relaxed.
+This leads to them partially blocking our airways.

-Snoring is simply the relaxed muscles vibrating as our breathe rushes past.
+Snoring occurs when these overly relaxed muscles vibrate as our breathe rushes past.

-The more relaxed the muscles become, the narrower your airways become and the more intense the vibration, and that determines the loudness of the snore.
+The more relaxed the muscles become, the narrower your airways become, and the more intense the vibration.
+This is what determines the volume of the snore.

 I guess this is advice that is always included, and always expected to be included, in any health related information.

 There is a reason for this.
 A good reason.
 Weight is a key and contributing factor to our snoring.

 The more excess weight you carry the more likely it is that this increased fat mass adds pressure to your throat when you rest and relax.
 This constricts your airways and leads to snoring.